karunakarrao/DevOps/Ansible/Ansible-notes.md

 	  name: user1
 	  password: "{{ 'passwordsaresecret' | password_hash('sha512') }}"

-Perform a syntax check of create_users.yml using ansible-playbook --syntax-check, and include the --ask-vault-pass option to prompt for the vault password set on secret.yml:
+Perform a syntax check of `create_users.yml` using ansible-playbook `--syntax-check`, and include the `--ask-vault-pass` option to prompt for the vault password set on secret.yml:

 	$ ansible-playbook --syntax-check --ask-vault-pass create_users.yml